juanalytics/tussi/README.md

     D --> E["<b>Metric:</b><br/>Failover time < 500ms, Zero data loss"]
 ```
-On GKE, we implement an Active Redundancy (Hot Spare) pattern by running your service as at least two pod replicas—ideally spread across separate node pools or zones—that each ingest the same input stream (for example, by subscribing to the same Pub/Sub topic) and checkpoint state continuously to a shared, highly-available datastore (Cloud Spanner or a regional Cloud SQL instance with synchronous replication).
-Both pods are kept "hot" and ready behind a single Kubernetes Service, so even though one is effectively "active" at any moment, its spare sibling has already processed all the same events and holds an up-to-date view of the state.
-If the primary pod or its node fails (detected instantly via liveness/readiness probes), Kubernetes immediately routes traffic to the surviving pod—which already has the latest state—ensuring failover with zero data loss and no disruption to your workload.

 | Part                   | Detail                                                                                                                                                                                                                                                                    |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Stimulus**           | The primary pod/node serving live traffic fails its liveness probe due to a hardware or software fault.                                                                                                                                                                   |